nmerriam/embeddedanswers/_posts/2025-07-29-perfecthash.md

 ### What is a perfect hash function?

 A [perfect hash](https://en.wikipedia.org/wiki/Perfect_hash_function)
-is simply a hash table with no collisions.
-With no collisions, timing behavior is very predictable, so perfect hashing is ideally suited to some applications in real-time systems.
+is a hash table with no collisions.
+In the absence of collisions, timing behavior is very predictable, so perfect hashing is ideally suited to some applications in real-time systems.